General Section

 Configuration examples:

-• While using VFs on a system configured for ServicesEnabled = sym;dc , 4 acceleration engines will be dedicated to SYM and 4 acceleration engines will be dedicated to DC, so only 2 resource providers per child VF can be used for SYM.
-Here, we should expect some performance degradation for SYM (even if DC is not used).
+• ServicesEnabled = sym;dc — 4 engines are dedicated to SYM and 4 to DC, providing only 2 resource providers per VF for SYM.
+Performance degradation for SYM should be expected, even if DC is never used.

 Note